Your Pet, Our Passion.

 In This Article

-How to leash train a cat
+How to lead train a cat

 First things first, it’s important to note that walking a cat on a lead is very different to how it is with a dog.
 Expect it to be a much slower experience, both with training them and then when you go out and about for walks.

 Where dogs will be led by you and will trot along happily, occasionally stopping for a sniff, a cat will lead the walk and may want to stop to bask in the sun, play with a bug and then may even go for an excitable sprint!
+In other words, you go where they want and the lead is just for safety.

 Step 1: get the right equipment